Integration

 - Other systems: LedgerRun Payments, Advarra IRB/EC, Florence eISF, CluePoints RBQM, Veeva Vault RIM

-Answer: Trial Interactive’s integration framework supports a wide range of data objects, allowing for robust synchronization between systems.
-Supported data includes:
+The integration framework supports a wide range of data objects, including:

 - Study-level: Studies, Study Milestones